dwaware/DiceTower/README.md

 # DiceTower

 A fun weekend project--a physics-based dice tower.
+The goal is to create everything from scratch:  all the assets (die textures, etc.) and models (the tower) as well as the game state logic and game "loop" that the player will experience.

 PHASE I: